ntk148v/til/prometheus/prometheus-lts.md

 So the problem is how to solve the durable trouble?

-## Option 1: Still use local storage.
+## Option 1: Still use local storage

 - We use local storage, increase retention time (When to remove old data.
   Defaults to `15d`) with option `--storage.tsdb.retention` if you want.